jeancharles-roger/fr.minibilles.cli/README.md

-`minibilles.cli` allows to create command line interfaces (CLI) using simple annotations.
+`fr.minibilles.cli` allows to create command line interfaces (CLI) using simple annotations.

 # Getting Started

+First import the module: `import fr.minibilles.cli;`.

 Using `option` and `parameters` annotation you can simply create a CLI: